 sed are what you really want.
 This gives you a recovery option from the backup file:

 You can also use full quotes instead of single quotes:

 |i.ext||create a backup with whatever the extension is (ext here)|

-sed doesn't have an in-line looping option like
+sed does not have an in-line looping option like

 perl.
-To loop through multiple files, you would need to combine your
+To loop through multiple files, you need to combine your

 sed command within a script.
 Here's an example of doing that.

-First, generate a list of files that your script will use, which can be entered at the command line:
+First, generate a list of files that your script will use.
+Do this at the command line with:

 find /var/www/html -name "*.php" > phpfiles.txt